Plummquat/JapanClim/index.md

-# Welcome to the Japanese Climate Repository
+# Japanese Climate Change Indicators

-This website was inspired by a desire to create a centralized hub for displaying climate change trends in Japan.
+Welcome!
+The purpose of this page is to act as a hub for displaying data regarding climate change indicators from the Japanese Meteorological Agency.
+All of the data displayed here comes from the Japanese Meteorological Agency and this page nor its authors are associated with this organization.
+For all official information regarding weather and climate in Japan, please visit the [JMA website](https://www.jma.go.jp/jma/indexe.html).

+# Nationwide

+# Prefecture Level